 A few months ago a friend sent me a link to a blog post that referred to an iconic herbalist having challenges with essential oils.
 I won't mention the name since its not important.
-Out of curiosity I asked my friend and mentor Jade about it and learned that some herbalists believe that we don't need essential oils.
+After some exploration I learned that some herbalists believe that we don't need essential oils.
 From what I was able to discern, this particular point of view argues that since a large quantity of plant material is needed to obtain an essential oil, the end product is very concentrated and thus both wasteful and potentially dangerous.

 Different perspectives is a good thing and important, after all, there is no "one size fits all" and variety is what makes life interesting.
 There are many facets to a diamond, the more facets the more light is reflected.